 Negotiating a confidentiality agreement with an unnamed source must be done after obtaining permission from the editor-in-chief and managing editor.
 If an unnamed source is used, reporters must inform the source that an editor must also know their identity and that a court order may attempt to force them to reveal the source’s identity in the event of a lawsuit.

 Reporters should negotiate with unnamed sources on how the information they provide can be attributed to them in the story prior to publication; the editing process should take into account the use of identifiable information such as year and major in school, gender pronouns, job title, etc.

 For the sake of transparency, a brief reason for keeping the source unnamed must be included in all stories that use unnamed sources.

 It is best practice to not create pseudonyms for unnamed sources; doing so spreads fabricated information.

 Before using unnamed sources, consider that they can detract from the credibility of the piece and reflect similarly on the paper; the Daily could be subject to a court order to reveal the names of the source.
 However, granting anonymity can prevent harm to a source, protect a source’s privacy and better enable journalists to cover significant issues of the public’s interest.

-Consuming alcohol and/or non-prescription drugs in the presence of work colleagues and sources, as well as the public, may impair staffer’s judgment, credibility or objectivity.
-Therefore, it should be avoided.
+Consuming alcohol and/or non-prescription drugs in the presence of work colleagues and sources, as well as the public, impairs judgment, credibility and objectivity.
+Therefore, it should be avoided at all costs.

-Daily staff should refrain from consuming alcohol or any non-prescription drugs while working and/or on assignments for work, such as spending time with sources.
-Even though a staffer may be able to drink legally, they may not drink alcohol or non-prescription drugs in social settings while on assignment.
+Editorial staff should refrain from consuming alcohol or any non- prescription drugs while working and/or on assignments for work, such as spending time with sources.
+Even though a staff member may be able to drink legally, they may not drink alcohol or non-prescription drugs in social settings while on assignment.